Leprechaun 2: Plot

 The leprechaun takes Bridget to his lair, but realizes a coin is missing.
 Meanwhile, Cody is considered a prime suspect in Ian's death and Bridget's disappearance.
 At his house, the leprechaun attacks, demanding his coin back.
 Morty saves Cody, and they escape to a bar.
 However, the leprechaun appears there.
 Morty challenges him to a drinking contest.
 Morty wins, but the leprechaun escapes, sobering up at an espresso bar and murdering the barista who mocked his height.
-Noting the leprechaun's weakness for cast iron, Cody and Morty go to a go-kart track office to empty the safe, which is made of cast iron, to capture the leprechaun inside.
+Noting the leprechaun's weakness for cast iron, Cody and Morty go to the go-kart track office, where Bridget and Cody’s date was supposed to be, to empty the safe, which is made of cast iron, to capture the leprechaun inside.

-As the leprechaun attacks Morty, Cody traps him inside the safe.
-However, Morty then locks Cody in a supply closet and demands three wishes, in keeping with the tradition.
+As the leprechaun prepares to attack Morty, Cody traps him inside the safe by tricking him into jumping through the dog door leading into the office.
+However, Morty then locks Cody in a supply closet and demands three wishes from the leprechaun, in keeping with the tradition.
 Morty first wishes for his pot of gold.
-The wish is vaguely granted, the gold manifesting inside Morty's stomach.
+The wish is vaguely granted, the pot of gold manifesting inside Morty's stomach.
 The leprechaun says that he can remove it if Morty uses his second wish to free him from the safe.
-For his third and final wish, Morty wishes for the gold to be removed, which the leprechaun grants by disemboweling and killing him.
-Cody flees the closet, but is apprehended by the guard, who accuses Cody of being behind all the murders.
-The leprechaun then runs over a security guard with a go-kart.
+The wish does nothing, and then the leprechaun tells Morty that he has to open the safe manually, which he does.
+For his third and final wish, Morty wishes for the gold to be removed, which the leprechaun grants by tearing open his stomach and killing him.
+Cody flees the closet, but is apprehended by the security guard, who accuses Cody of being behind all the murders.
+The leprechaun then runs over the security guard with a custom go-kart.
 He attempts to kill Cody, who discovers that possession of the gold makes it impossible for the leprechaun to harm him.
-He enters the leprechaun's lair in search of Bridget.
+The leprechaun disappears, and Cody grabs an iron rod and drives to the leprechaun’s lair.
+He then enters the lair in search of Bridget.

 There, Cody frees Bridget.
 They attempt to escape the labyrinth-like cave, but get separated.
 Cody finds Bridget, who asks Cody to give her the coin.
 He complies and she is revealed to be the leprechaun in disguise.
 The real Bridget reappears and begs the leprechaun to spare Cody.
-However, the leprechaun forces Cody to stab himself with a cast iron stake.
+However, the leprechaun forces Cody to stab himself with a cast-iron stake.
 Cody's death is a ruse (he knew of the trick), as he actually gave the leprechaun a chocolate coin.
 Still immune to harm, Cody stabs the leprechaun with the stake, causing him to combust.
-Cody and Bridget escape, discard the coin and kiss.
+Cody and Bridget escape, discard the coin, and kiss.